 Wyatt Law Firm Fights for Oil and Gas Workers

-If you have been injured or your loved one has been killed in an oilfield accident, you may be entitled to compensation.
-The Wyatt Law Firm has been fighting for the victims of oilfield accidents for years, fearlessly taking on “big oil” to win real results for real people.
+If you suffered injuries or your close family member died in an oilfield accident, you may be entitled to compensation.
+The Wyatt Law Firm has been fighting for the victims of oilfield accidents for years, fearlessly taking on big oil to win real results for real people.
 We have the experience, expertise, and determination needed to win.

-Call us today at 210-340-5550 for a free case review, or submit a confidential contact via our website.
+Call us today at (210) 340-5550 for your free case review, or submit a confidential contact via our website.
 Squaring up against powerful companies might seem daunting, but you are not alone.
-Bring an army with you.
+Bring our army with you.